 My personal take-aways

-This is a fantastic book.
+What Every Body Is Saying is a fantastic book.
 I emailed Joe once to thank him, and he shared my Google guide way back in 2014.
 There are so many things to learn even in the summary, because it’s a field you’re completely clueless about (most likely).

 The best part about the book is that even reading a single page or chapter will give you something that’s instantly actionable – you can start spotting non-verbal cues right away and get into practice while you’re reading.